As the author of a scientific text, you decide when, how, by whom and for what purpose your text can be used.

 Once a license has been granted, it cannot be withdrawn.
 Restrictive licenses can be replaced by more open licenses.

 The combination of license terms allow for a number of different CC-BY licenses.
-With each of these licenses, you have the right to acknowledge authorship.

 CC-BY allows unrestricted redistribution and use